Quick/Nimble/README.md

 ## Installing Nimble via CocoaPods

-To use Nimble in CocoaPods to test your iOS or OS X applications, add Nimble to your podfile and add the ```use_frameworks!``` line to enable Swift support for CocoaPods.
+To use Nimble in CocoaPods to test your macOS, iOS or tvOS applications, add Nimble to your podfile and add the ```use_frameworks!``` line to enable Swift support for CocoaPods.

 ```ruby
 platform :ios, '8.0'